- Challenges on the way to personalization in financial services

 However, data unification and activation require the elimination of organizational silos and system modernization.
 Data lakes and warehouses contribute to delivering a 360° customer view and promote interoperability and immutability of data.
 Within them, data is drawn from multiple locations across departments, with all input being analyzed by specific criteria.

-Once the analysis results are ready for use, custom or platform-based Business Intelligence tools visualize the insights and prepare data for reporting so that businesses can monitor and compare crucial metrics and KPIs.
+Once the analysis results are ready for use, custom or platform-based Business Intelligence tools visualize the insights and prepare new reports so that businesses can monitor and compare crucial metrics and KPIs.
 For example, a loan department can source specific transaction data from a huge data repository to amplify loan decision-making at any time.

 To better understand a customer, banking leaders also enrich their data collection through external APIs.
 This increases access to additional customer insights premised in enterprise and accounting systems as well as partner and public datasets such as PSD2 account information.